-Bethan Davies is a Senior Clinical Lecturer in the School of Public Health and an Honorary Consultant in Public Health Medicine at Imperial College Healthcare NHS Trust.
+Bethan Davies is a Clinical Senior Lecturer in the School of Public Health and an Honorary Consultant in Public Health Medicine at Imperial College Healthcare NHS Trust and Public Health England.